 The 3-month experience has taught me much that I would not be able to learn from a university classroom.
 I truly appreciate this opportunity to be able to see, to learn and to give something back to the society in return.

-The project was fulfiling and I fell in love with the feeling of crafting some real system by myself.
-This was the first project that gave me a sense of being an engineer
+The project was fulfilling and I fell in love with the feeling of crafting some real system by myself.
+This was the first project that gave me a sense of being an engineer.